Keep personal files out of your project .gitignore

 If your machine creates it, ignore it globally.
 Editor folders, OS metadata, swap files, local shell tooling.
 These rules follow you around without leaking into shared history.

 If it's secret, don't rely on ignore rules alone. .env files often belong in .gitignore, but the real fix is still to keep secrets out of Git from the start.
-Ignore files prevent accidents; they don't erase history.
+Ignore files prevent accidents.
+They don't erase history.